 In 2012, the U.S. Department of Labor (DOL), responsible for overseeing 401(k) plans, passed legislation under Employee Retirement Income Security Act (ERISA) requiring these fees to be disclosed to plan participants.
 The legislation also put the burden of providing a low-cost 401(k) plan on any employer offering a plan, requiring they regularly perform a benchmark analysis and verify that the fees paid by a plan to its service providers are both reasonable and necessary.

 Complying with the legislation, 401(k) investors were sent pages and pages of fee disclosure statements.
 But this did little to change the status quo, in large part because participants found the disclosures too complex to dig through.
 The statements were lengthy, some over 30 pages.
-According to LIMRA, a trusted source of industry knowledge for over 850 financial services firms, even though workers received detailed information about the cost of their 401(k) plan, half of them still do not know how much they pay in plan fees and expenses.
+According to LIMRA, a trusted source of industry knowledge for more than 850 financial services firms, even though workers received detailed information about the cost of their 401(k) plan, half of them still do not know how much they pay in plan fees and expenses.

 - Keep the costs to the plan and participants as low as possible.